Svenito/versup/README.md

-# BUMPER
+# versup

-Bump your project version, update version numbers in your files, create a changelog, make a commit, and tag it, all in one easy step.
-Bumper is also quite configurable.
+Bump your project version, update version numbers in your files, create a changelog, make a commit, and tag it, all in one easy step. versup is also quite configurable.

 # Install